mo0nless/Leap-Aided-Modeling-Animation/README.md

 # Leap-Aided-Modeling-Animation
 The project is an addon for Blender that's allow you to exceed the obstacle of working in a 3D space with 2D input devices.
-Using the Leap Motion controller as a supporting device, the users can interact with Blender for modify, modelling and animating 3D objects
+Using the Leap Motion controller as a supporting device, the users can interact with Blender for modify, modelling and animating 3D objects.
+All the code was build in collaboration with <a href="https://www.linkedin.com/in/lucarinaldi91/">Luca Rinaldi</a>.

 The code has been tested with: